justachetan/VirtualElementMethods/README.md

 >[The virtual element method in 50 lines of MATLAB. *Oliver J. Sutton*. *Numerical Algorithms*](https://dl.acm.org/doi/10.1007/s11075-016-0235-3)

-It solves a toy problem, a 2-D poisson equation on generalized polygonal meshes, using the lowest order Virtual Element Methods.
+It solves a toy problem, a 2-D poisson equation on generalized polygonal meshes, using the lowest order Virtual Element Method.

 ## Usage